oisinos3/SafeMotion/SafeMotion QuickTools Addon/readme.md

 A comprehensive Blender addon providing basic rigging and animation utilities.
 Originally developed for working with anatomical skeletons and Optitrack motion capture data, I expanded the scripts I used into re-usable addons for anyone that needs them in future.

+Since I built this from separate scripts for different uses - I have the original scripts and readme's in their folders here.

 ## Features

 ### Quick Bone Renamer